Last Updated on November 26, 2025

 Miscellaneous Tips

 If you stuffed the turkey before you cooked it, you’ll want to carefully remove the stuffing and place it in another dish.
-Spice it up with some of our over 100 spices at Ocean State Job Lot before serving it to your guests.
+Spice it up with some of our over 100 spices ,including sage, rosemary, and thyme at Ocean State Job Lot before serving it to your guests.

 Save the drippings for gravy and flavor.
 They could add to the deliciousness of your turkey.